mit-ll-ai-technology/maite/CONTRIBUTING.md

 ## Validating Type Correctness

-Our CI runs the `pyright` type-checker in basic mode against hydra-zen's entire code base and against specific test files; this ensures that our type-annotations are complete and accurate.
+Our CI runs the `pyright` type-checker in basic mode against maite's entire code base and against specific test files; this ensures that our type-annotations are complete and accurate.

-If you use VSCode with Pylance, then make sure that `Type Checking Mode` is set to `basic` for your hydra-zen workspace.
+If you use VSCode with Pylance, then make sure that `Type Checking Mode` is set to `basic` for your maite workspace.
 Your IDE will then mark any problematic code.Other IDEs can leverage the pyright language server to a similar effect.

 While this is helpful for getting immediate feedback about your code, it is no substitute for running `pyright` from the commandline.
 To do so, run the following tox job: